magicdude4eva/docker-gunbot/README.md

 Although this Docker Image has been tested on a Synology NAS, it will work essentially in any Docker-environment with the adjustment of the mount-point needed.
 I have provided a base-configuration under `/config/` which I suggest you read and adjust.
 If you use the autoconfig (please read the `/config/autoconfig-instructions.txt` before enabling) provided, and once you have added your Binance credentials, the BOT will start trading.

+:warning: The provided config contains a Autoconfig using a Stepgrid trading algorithm with the base of BTC, trading 8 pairs.
+This works at the moment extremly well for at the current market (August 2021) with returns of 1-8% per trade and trading between 20-50 times per day on Binance.
+Do read the `/config/autoconfig-instructions.txt` and only change what is allowed.
+Alternatively use the standard Gunbot install and use an algorithm you understand / are comfortable with.

+:sob: Do not come crying to me if you lost your house and your wife left you because you traded away your savings.
+Be responsible and only trade what you are prepared to lose.
+I am not a financial advisor, and will not help you with your financial troubles.

 Detailed Gunbot documentation and support is available via [https://wiki.gunthy.org/](https://wiki.gunthy.org/)

 <p align="center">